Cooperation between ST and MicroControl –

 Logo ST Authorized Partner

-The project was carried out as part of the ST Partner Program to showcase an application that utilises MicroControl’s CANopen Master protocol stack on ST’s new STM32C5 controller, and was presented at the ST stand during embedded world 2026.
+The project was carried out as part of the ST Partner Program to showcase an application using MicroControl’s CANopen Master protocol stack on ST’s new STM32C5 controller.
+The solution was presented at the ST booth during embedded world 2026.